ShootProof/recruiting-data-and-analytics/README.md

 For example, you may consider activities such as:

-* Loading the data into a relational database
+* Loading the data into a relational database.
-* Writing SQL queries against the relational database to extract information
+* Writing SQL queries against the relational database to extract information.
 * Use a tool like [Gnuplot](http://www.gnuplot.info/), [matplotlib](https://matplotlib.org/),
   [Pandas](https://pandas.pydata.org/) or similar to present interesting visualizations or relationships you observe in the data.